On a novel gradient flow structure for the aggregation equation: Introduction

 \end{defn} Using this definition, we revisit \eqref{e:Aggregate:Onsager}, which now reads

 Based on this definition, \eqref{eq:KineticEnergyDissipation} can be written as

-From Definition~\ref{def:nl_grad}, we can read a continuous graph structure $(\R,\Rdiag)$, where $\R$ is the set of vertices and $\Rdiag$ that of edges, equipped with an operator $\tilde\nabla:C^1(\R)\to C(\Rdiag)$ connecting test functions on vertices to test functions on edges.
-This gives rise to the negative dual operator, which we interpret as a divergence $\tilde\nabla\cdot: \cM(\Rdiag)\to \cM(\R)$ connecting a flux on the edge set $\Rdiag$ to an infinitesimal change of state, i.e. a tangential direction (see Definition~\ref{def:nl_div}).
+\begin{rem}[Connection to graphs] From Definition~\ref{def:nl_grad}, we can read a continuous graph structure $(\R,\Rdiag)$, where $\R$ is the set of vertices and $\Rdiag$ that of edges, equipped with an operator $\tilde\nabla:C^1(\R)\to C(\Rdiag)$ connecting test functions on vertices to test functions on edges.
+This gives rise to the negative dual operator, which we interpret as a divergence $\tilde\nabla\cdot: \cM(\Rdiag)\to \cM(\R)$ connecting a flux on the edge set $\Rdiag$ to an infinitesimal change of state, i.e., a tangential direction (see Definition~\ref{def:nl_div}).
+Moreover, note that the driving force field $\tilde\nabla\delta_f \cE(v,v_*)$ is in our case not just a difference of potential values at $\delta_f\cE(v)$ and $\delta_f\cE(v_*)$, as it is the case for simple graph gradients (see e.g.~\cite{EspPatSchSle}), but rather a difference of rates $(\delta_f\cE)'$.
+It is in this sense that $\tilde\nabla$ is nonlocal-local. \end{rem}